alvernesto/react-validator-form-code/README.md

   + Repeat password field need to be equal to password
   + Press the "send" button.
 If all field was fill correctly, you can ficticiously loggin xd.

+Here, we have too a little examples of:

+  + Dynamically update custom properties (Lavel)
+  + email, equality passwords compare, no empty field validations with arrow´s functions and blabla ...
+  + High modularization app; a Home component deploys Form, with input, label and alert components
+  + React functional components, props and wherever

 ## Run

 In the project directory, you can run: